 - CASPer exam*

-*Albany Medical College is requiring a new test for all applicants this year.
+*Albany Medical College is requiring a new test for all applicants.
 You must take this online test to be considered.
 You can register for this test online. takeCASPer.com.
-There are 2 test dates: October 25th and November 20th.
+There are 3 test dates: Sept.
+22, Oct.
+17, and Nov.
+19.

 All application materials except the CASPer test are due November 1.
-We will allow applicants to complete the November 20 CASPer exam.
+We will allow applicants to complete the November 19 CASPer exam.
+However, you must be registered for the November exam by November 1

 Candidates who are selected for an interview will receive an application from AMC.
 Acceptances are offered jointly by Siena and AMC.